 Each afternoon, our group would walk down to the beach and hunt for littleneck clams.
 It was lots of fun, but truth be told, I was a terrible clammer.
 The first step is to find the clam holes, which are very tiny and hard to see amongst all the pebbles.
 Once you locate a hole, the second step is to use a shovel to dig straight down as far as you can and then lift out the pile of mud.
 Theoretically, you should see the clam’s “finger” at this point and the third and final step is to grab it!
 I had trouble locating the holes and proceeded to be the world’s worst clam digger as well, but what I lacked in clamming skills, I made up for in eating them!
 Each evening, we all snacked on steamed clams along with happy hour drinks while making dinner and getting our kids ready for bed.

 During the weekend, we did a few daytime adventures like going to town or taking a boat ride.
 St. George is just a few minutes from the charming seaside town of Port Clyde.
 We visited to restock on supplies at the general store, which carries just about anything you might need, or for coffee and breakfast items at Squid Ink.
-If we were returned to the area, I’d want to take the puffin and nature cruise to Monhegan Island.
+If we were returned to the area, I’d want to take one of the puffin and nature cruises that goes from Port Clyde to Monhegan Island.
 We also had a group dinner one evening in Port Clyde at Dip Net, a casual wharfside restaurant that has an extensive menu, but specializes in lobster and seafood, of course.

 Just past Port Clyde, you can visit Marshall Point Lighthouse, which has been operating since 1833 and was made famous in the movie Forrest Gump.
 Most of the year, the lighthouse is closed to the public, but we were lucky enough to visit on one of only two days a year when it is open!
 We were able to climb the few steep stairs inside for a view of Penobscot Bay.
 The museum offers historic information about the lighthouse and area and features behind the scenes photos of the filming of the famous Forrest Gump scene.